-A raw image (baselined as a pair of successive 15-second exposures, called snaps), delivered by the LSST camera is processed by the Instrument Signature Removal (ISR) Single Frame Processing Pipeline to produce a single-visit image with, at least conceptually, counts proportional to photon flux entering the telescope pupil (in reality, there are many additional optical, pixel and bandpass effects, including random counting noise and various subtle systematic errors, that are treated during subsequent processing).
-This single-visit image processed by the ISR pipeline is called a "Processed Visit Image" and its main data structures include counts, their variance and various masks, all defined on per pixel basis.
-After the ISR step is completed, the pixel values and their variance are not modified any more.
+A raw image (baselined as a pair of successive 15-second exposures, called snaps), delivered by the LSST camera is processed by the Single Frame Processing Pipeline to produce a singlevisit image with, at least conceptually, counts proportional to photon flux entering the telescope pupil (in reality, there are many additional optical, pixel and bandpass effects, including random counting noise and various subtle systematic errors, that are treated during subsequent processing).
+This single-visit image processed by the pipeline is called a "Processed Visit Image" and its main data structures include counts, their variance and various masks, all defined on per pixel basis.
 These single-visit images are used downstream to produce coadded and difference images.
 The rest of the processing is essentially a model-based interpretation of imaging observations that includes numerous astrophysical and other assumptions.